hasura/graphql-engine/docs/graphql/manual/deployment/logging/docker.rst

 - https://docs.docker.com/config/containers/logging for more details on logging in Docker.

-- :doc:`../logging` for more details on Hasura logs.
+- :doc:`index` for more details on Hasura logs.